la2050/archive/_projects/2016/la-derby-dolls-promoting-social-and-emotional-support-through-womens-team-sports.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The LA2050 grant will allow the LA Derby Dolls to make infrastructure improvements to its training and events facility, and increase outreach, ensuring that the organization can continue to offer adult and young women programs that promote social and emotional support inherent in team sports and from a women-focused organization.
 project_impact: '["Social & emotional support","Rates of volunteerism"]'
 project_proposal_best_place: >-
   The LA Derby Dolls is an all-volunteer organization that reflects the